Rockies Opening Day11am-2pm Outside Coors Field on Blake St

 Over the next 9 years, I worked 32 jobs on the world’s 7 continents: from oil rigs in Canada, to volunteering at a Mexican orphanage, to cycling unsupported through Africa, to being a 6-star waiter on an Antarctic cruise ship.
 Halfway through my travels, I met my American wife Mandy who came from Denver, Colorado.

-At the end of my world travels, still, the best ice cream I had had was the one from my first job at the berry orchard—a mixed berry real fruit ice cream cone.
+At the end of my world travels, still, the best ice cream I had had was the one from my first job at the berry orchard—a mixed berry New Zealand style ice cream cone.

-When I arrived to settle down in Denver with my wife Mandy, I saw that real fruit ice cream wasn’t here, and I knew that I was going to be the person to bring real fruit ice cream to America.
-I rang my long time family friend whose orchard I had worked on back in NZ and told him I needed one of his real fruit ice cream machines, the first of its kind brought into the USA.
+When I arrived to settle down in Denver with my wife Mandy, I saw that real fruit ice cream wasn’t here, and I knew that I was going to be the person to bring New Zealand style ice cream to America.
+I rang my long time family friend whose orchard I had worked on back in NZ and told him I needed one of his New Zealand ice cream machines, the first of its kind brought into the USA.

-Our specialty is real fruit ice cream, an ice cream concept born on the berry orchards of New Zealand.
+This is our specialty, known as real fruit ice cream back in New Zealand where the concept was born on the berry orchards.
 Before your eyes you’ll see us scoop our homemade, small batch sweet cream ice cream into our New Zealand made blending machine.
 We then add a scoop of your desired fruit, the machine pulverizing and blending the fruit and ice cream together.
 The result is a deliciously creamy “soft serve” looking ice cream consisting of ⅔ premium homemade ice cream and a ⅓ real fruit.
 Nothing artificial, just real ice cream and real fruit—it’s that simple and yet that delicious!
 People keep coming back as they love the natural taste and the way they feel after eating a real fruit ice cream—they feel lighter and can feel good about including real fruit in a serving of ice cream for their kids.

 Scoop Ice Cream

-We make all our own traditional ice cream flavors in small batches with our 1984 Emery Thompson Ice Cream batch freezer.
-Trying to replicate the ice cream that I grew up on in New Zealand, we offer kiwi classics such as Orange Chocolate Chip, and add a New Zealand twist to your old school favorites, like our Salted Caramel made with New Zealand sea salt.
+We make all our own traditional ice cream flavors in small batches using local Colorado dairy.
+Trying to replicate the ice cream that I grew up on in New Zealand, we offer kiwi classics such as Hokey Pokey, and add a New Zealand twist to your old school favorites, like our Salted Caramel made with New Zealand sea salt.
 We believe in making REAL ice cream, so nothing artificial—just REAL ingredients.